johnnymetz/johnny-metz-blog/content/posts/combine-select-related-prefetch-related.md

 [`select_related`](https://docs.djangoproject.com/en/4.2/ref/models/querysets/#select-related) performs SQL join operations to include the fields of related models in the initial queryset.
 This method is useful when you have `ForeignKey` or `OneToOneField` relationships in your models.
 By using `select_related`, you can retrieve related objects in a single database query, rather than issuing separate queries for each related object.

-For example, consider the following models for `Author` and `Book`:
+For example, consider the following models:

 ```python
 class Author(models.Model):